Micanopy, Florida: History

-The village of Micanopy was built under the auspices of the Florida Association of New York (the earliest Florida development corporation, headquartered in Manhattan).
+The Micanopy community was built under the auspices of the Florida Association of New York (the earliest Florida development corporation, headquartered in Manhattan).
 Chief Micanopy lived about 60 mi south in present-day Sumter County.
 In 1821, when the territorial village was developed, a faction of Miccosukee Indians lived in the immediate area.
+In the early days, the frontier village was referred to as "Wantons" (sometime spelled "Wanton's" or called "Wanton"), after one of the original settlers.
 The historian C. S. Monaco has suggested that the town was named after Micanopy "to appease the chief and acknowledge his original authority over the land."
-In the early days, the frontier village was sometimes referred to as "Wantons", after one of the original settlers.
+And in 1834, the community was renamed "Micanopy".